AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 You can also use local ghost variables for more complex purposes such as building a data structure that serves as witness for a complex property of a subprogram.
-In our example, we want to prove that the ``Sort`` procedure don't create new elements, that is, that all the elements present in ``A`` after the sort were in ``A`` before the sort.
-This property isn't enough to ensure that a call to ``Sort`` produces a value for ``A`` that's a permutation of its value before the call (or that the values are indeed sorted), but it's already complex for a prover to verify because it involves a nesting of quantifiers.
+In our example, we want to prove that the ``Sort`` procedure doesn't create new elements, that is, that all the elements present in ``A`` after the sort were in ``A`` before the sort.
+This property isn't enough to ensure that a call to ``Sort`` produces a value for ``A`` that's a permutation of its value before the call (or that the values are indeed sorted).
+However, it's already complex for a prover to verify because it involves a nesting of quantifiers.
 To help GNATprove, you may find it useful to store, for each index ``I``, an index ``J`` that has the expected property.